Ran Takahashi: Biography

-He owns a YouTube Channel with his brother called RanRui which is a combination of their given names.

-"Ran Takahashi the first photobook - the portraits of 20 years old" is his first photobook released on August 22, 2022.

 Career

 Elementary school years

 Ran started playing volleyball in his second grade of elementary school for the school's team.

 High school years

 Ran played for Kyoto Municipal Hachigaoka Junior High School.
 Because of his height, in the first grade, he was mainly used as a Libero.

 Afterward, he attended Higashiyama High School, and he was in the starting line up in high school since his first year and served as an ace and captain of his team by the third year.
 He led his team to the top 4 of the "Inter-High School Sports Festival."
 Furthermore, his team won the "National Sports Festival" of Japan as well as the winter 2020 All Japan High School Volleyball Championships, also known as "Haruko."
-In addition, he received the "Most Valuable Player" award at the end of the competition.
+In addition, he received the "Most valuable player" award at the end of the competition.

 He has no under category experience at all, but he was immediately elected as a senior representative in February 2020 while he was still in the 3rd grade of high school.